reown-com/appkit/packages/react/readme.md

 ## Modal Hooks

-Hooks to manage web3modal
+Hooks to manage web3modal.

 ### useConnectModal

-Hook to check state of the modal, open or close it
+Hook to check state of the modal, open or close it.

 ```ts
 import { useConnectModal } from '@web3modal/ethereum'